-Also here, to simplify the notations, we will demonstrate the proof in the private case: $n=4$, $i=2$, $j=3$.
+Also here, to simplify the notations, we will demonstrate the proof in the special case: $n=4$, $i=2$, $j=3$.
 We start with the first form.
-From Proposition \ref{prop:type 1.1} we have (an element of form 2 in Proposition \ref{prop:type 1.1}):
+From Proposition \ref{prop:type 1.1} we have (an element of form 2 in Proposition \ref{prop:type 1.1})

-Therefore, we also have:
+Therefore, we also have

 We pass to the elements of form 2.
-From Proposition \ref{prop:type 1.1} we have (an element of form 3 in Proposition \ref{prop:type 1.1}):
+From Proposition \ref{prop:type 1.1} we have (an element of form 3 in Proposition \ref{prop:type 1.1})

-and therefore, we have:
+and therefore, we have

 \end{proof}